sam-heilbron/concurrency-final-project/README.md

 ### Included Files:

-1. **main.py**:
-	-	Prints out an opening message
-    -	Prompts the user to choose between mouse input and key input
-    -	Starts the game
+1. **main.py**: Prints out an opening message explaining the rules of the game to the user.
+It then prompts the user to select their preferred form of input (mouse or keyboard).
+A game is then started by creating and running an instance of the Game class

 2. **games.py**:
 	Contains all possible game classes.
 A Game is a wrapper for all components of a game.
 It keeps track of the users alive in the game (userList).
 It also keeps track of the gameboard, which is described more in boards.py below.
 It sets up all the users, draws and redraws them on the board, and kills users that have been eaten.
 It also listens for the game to finish by waiting on the gameOverFlag, which is signaled when the human is eaten, and the gameOverTimeout, which is signaled when the game clock has run out.